 All products and services featured by IndieWire are independently selected by IndieWire editors.
 However, IndieWire may receive a commission on orders placed through its retail links, and the retailer may receive certain auditable data for accounting purposes.

-All the cameras in our roundup have been tested by the sellers, reviewed by customers, and start at around $120 and up.
-So whether you’re a dedicated collector, or simply want to pick up a new (well, technically old) camera, these Super 8 cameras from Canon, Bauer, Braun, and more brands will make the perfect addition to your collection.
+All the cameras in our roundup have been tested by the sellers, reviewed by customers, and start at around $170 and up.
+So whether you’re a dedicated collector, or simply want to pick up a new (well, technically old) camera, these Super 8 and 16mm cameras from Canon, Bauer, Braun, Bolex, and more brands will make the perfect addition to your collection.
 Find our list below, and for more camera recommendations check out these nostalgia-inspired photography cameras, and the best film cameras for any budget.

 When it comes to camera brands, Canon tends to stand out among the bunch.
-The Canon 518 SV Auto Zoom Super 8 Cine Film Camera was originally introduced in the early 1970s.
-The model pictured has a little wear and tear on the body, but the camera works fine, and it has auto and manual zoom functions, auto exposure, macro and split image focusing.
+This Canon 514XL Auto Zoom Super 8 Cine Film Camera was originally introduced in the mid-1970s.
+The model pictured is in good condition and works fine.
+The camera has auto and manual zoom functions, auto exposure, macro and split image focusing.
 It’s been tested to make sure that everything works and runs smoothly and the lens is “undamaged and clean” according to the seller.

 Originally released in 1975, the Canon 310 XL Super 8 camera was groundbreaking in its heyday.
-The camera features what was then the world’s faster lens speed of f/1.0 with a 3x zoom.
+The camera features what was then the world’s fastest lens speed of f/1.0 with a 3x zoom.
 It’s suitable for low-light conditions and includes single-frame exposures for animation.